jeffh/cfs/README.md

 - Moves away from disk-specific details (eg - block sizes, etc.)
 - Requires less state on protocol (which allows better scalability)

+The original object store (AWS S3), did make the cardinal sin of making keys look directory-like but not actual be directories.

 Directory management can either be built on-top of a key-value / object store and can scale separately.
 But that is out of the scope of this project.
 This is partly why object stores are so popular - it is a simplification that tries to